sigsep/sigsep-mus-2018/README.md

 # SISEC MUS 2018 Submission

-For the MUS18 submission we are handling the submission of the results through GitHub (which means it will be necessary for any participant to have a github account).
+For the MUS18 submission we are handling the submission of the results through GitHub.

+>:warning: This means it will be necessary for any participant to have a github account.
 If you don't have experience with git, don't worry, as everything can be done from within the browser.
 Also we will add a full tutorial here.

 ## Dates

-- The submission system will be ready by March 1st, 2018
+- The submission system will be ready by __March 1st, 2018__ But you can start working on your separation method already!

 ## Submission